datboi2001/DBDefensiveStockScreener/README.md

 Don't try to run run.py cause it does not have all of the dependencies.
 I left out one for security reason.
 A working prototype is available in dist.
 Its name is run.exe.
 Written in Python 3.8.1

+Update: The project has some database issues and won't be available publicly.